pelithne/client-credentials-flow-with-APIM/README.md

 * Automatic Daemon 2 -> APIM -> Backend REST API -> Operation 2
 * Automatic Daemon x -> APIM -> Backend REST API -> Operation y

-Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API (different operations, in this case).
+Depending on the identity (or AD group) of the Daemon, the APIM will allow access to different parts of the backend API.

 ## Create a Resource Group